 Hard-working mechanical technician with 15 years’ industry experience.
 Specialises in workshop machinery repairs with an efficient approach to minimise disruption.
 Meticulous record keeper with an eye for detail when it comes to machinery service history.

 When applying for a mechanical technician role, it’s vital to showcase your existing experience from previous positions.
-This highlights how well you can do the job and shows recruiters how you might fit into a new role.
+This highlights how well you perform the job and demonstrates to recruiters how you might fit into a new role.
 However, it’s essential to include all relevant details in this section to give an overview of your work history.

 The work history section should include the following: